Bmj25/Lost_Revenant_Hobbies/README.md

     1) Professor Rossetti for his student-site template,

     2) Kirby Horvitz for an example website and base code (https://kirbyhorvitz.github.io/KirbyHorvitzArt/myart.html)
-        - Photogrid, style elements, and navigation functionality
+        - Photogrid and navigation functionality
         - Note: All adapted code has been significantly changed to represent individual work.

     3) Pat Curley for his mentorship in problem-solving.